Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | firstname.lastname@example.org | AFT Local #2334

 There is an expectation that there will be a minimum of one half-year leave at full-pay every other year at each college.

 Fellowship leaves received by members of the instructional staff who serve in the libraries will be of the same duration as those of other instructional staff.
 Members of the instructional staff who serve in libraries will not accrue annual leave during the period of the fellowship leave.

-Members of the unit who receive a full‑year fellowship leave at one‑half pay may, at their option, upon written notice to the President no later than October 30 or March 30, whichever is applicable, terminate the fellowship leave after one‑half year.
+Members of the unit who receive a full year fellowship leave at 80% of the bi-weekly salary rate may, at their option, upon written notice to the President no later than October 30 or March 30, whichever is applicable, terminate the fellowship leave after one half year.

 Where fellowships are terminated upon request under Section 25.3 (b) 5, such termination relieves the University of any obligation to further claims for the second half of the leave, but does not reduce the time period or other qualifications required for consideration for a subsequent fellowship leave.

 (c) The University agrees to request the appropriate retirement system to credit the period of the fellowship as service for retirement purposes.
 The period of the fellowship leave shall be credited for increment purposes.

 (d) Nothing contained in this Article shall be construed to diminish or impair the rights of an employee appointed prior to July 1, 1965, of the benefits of the Bylaws of the Board as they existed on July 1, 1965 with respect to sabbatical leaves of absence.